 The right of priority can be claimed in a trademark application for an applicant whose country of origin is part of the Paris Convention or under a bilateral agreement between the two relevant governments or on a reciprocal basis.
 In order to enjoy the priority right, an application should be filed in the Republic of Korea within 6 months from the filing date of the priority application.
 The priority document should be submitted to KIPO within 3 months from the filing date of his/her application.

-According to Article 2(1) of the Enforcement Regulation of the Trademark Act, an application will be returned to the submitter without an application number and will be treated as if it had never been submitted in any of the following circumstances:
+The application will be returned to the submitter without an application number and will be treated as if it had never been submitted in any of the following circumstances:

 (i) where the kind of the application is not clear;